- Get link

 1. Broad based selection committee with 2 politicians, four judges and two independent constitutional authorities.

 2. An independent search committee consisting of retd constitutional authorities to prepare first list.
+3. A detailed transparent and participatory selection process. |

 1.Five out of ten members from ruling establishment and six politicians in selection committee (PM, Leaders of ruling party in two House, Leaders of Opposition in two houses, Minister for Home Affairs).
 Others bring two judges and President of National Academy of Sciences

-3. No selection process provided.
-It will completely depend on selection committee.
+2. Search committee to be selected by selection committee 3.
+No selection process provided.
+It will completely depend on selection committee. |

 Government’s proposal ensures that the government will be able to appoint its own people as Lokpal members and Chairperson.